 What is the format for instruction during the 2021-2022 school year?

-The New Hope-Solebury School District will resume regular full-day, five day per week instruction on September 1, 2021, for all grade levels (K-12).
-Families were also given the option for fully online instruction via Pearson Education, a third-party cyber instruction provider.
-The selected models were determined following a survey of families conducted in May 2021, through which the majority of NHSSD families indicated a preference for in-person instruction.
+The New Hope-Solebury School District will continue with regular full-day, five day per week instruction on September 1, 2021, for all grade levels (K-12).
+Families were also given the option to participate in the NHS Virtual Academy offered in partnership with Pearson Education, a third-party cyber instruction provider.

 Will students and staff be required to wear masks?